rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 Goal: This code is utilized to train the built model on the input data and estimate the model performance.

-In this code, after importing the required libraries, we also import a module named utils that includes some functions, particularly get_training_dataset() which is the one we need to read input data stored as the CSV file and insert it in a data frame.
+In this code, after importing the required libraries, we also import a module named utils that includes some functions, particularly `get_training_dataset()` which is the one we need to read input data stored as the CSV file and insert it in a data frame.

 The percentage of damage as our target in the dataset, known as "percent_buildings_damaged", we make a hist plot to check its distribution.
 Since we have an imbalance of dataset we stratify data to make sure we will have the lower samples for both training and test sets.

-bins2=[0, 0.00009, 1, 10, 50, 101]
+`bins2=[0, 0.00009, 1, 10, 50, 101]`

-The value_counts() function checks the bins' intervals, so we can figure out how many data points we have in each bin.
+The `value_counts()` function checks the bins' intervals, so we can figure out how many data points we have in each bin.

 There are some rows in the dataset in which windspeed equals zero, we decided to remove those rows before we train the model on the input data.
 We also check the hist plot after removing these rows just to see any differences.

-The NumPy Digitize() function is used to get the indices of bins to which each of these values belongs in the input array.
+The `NumPy.Digitize()` function is used to get the indices of bins to which each of these values belongs in the input array.

 We define two empty lists to save the total and per bin RMSE, later.

 We split features into X and y sets (all features were considered for X and the target variable for y).
 Since different features have various ranges we standardize X data.
 The method of standard scalar standardize features by removing the mean and scaling to unit variance.

-We define the train_test_split() function to randomly separate training and test data with the ratio of 80:20, while for the option stratify we consider the defined bins.
+We define the `train_test_split()` function to randomly separate training and test data with the ratio of 80:20, while for the option stratify we consider the defined bins.

 We specify the XGBoost model (with all the specified hyperparameters) and then fit the model to train data.

 Subsequently, we perform ordinary least squares (OLS) regression analysis.

-X2 = sm.add_constant(X_train)
+`X2 = sm.add_constant(X_train)
     est = sm.OLS(y_train, X2)
     est2 = est.fit()
-    print(est2.summary())
+    print(est2.summary())`

 The above-mentioned code performs OLS regression by fitting a model to the training data and then printing a summary of the regression results.